deyran/pro-asp-net-mvc/pro-asp-net-mvc/chapter-15/ee-defining-default-values.md

 > # ==========================================
 #DotNet #csharp #csharpdotnet #dotnetcore #csharpdeveloper #dotnetdevelopers #aspnetcore #ASPNET #aspdotnet #IT #developer #TI #tecnologia #DevOps #desenvolvedor #programador #software #homeoffice #dev #tecnologiadainformacao #devs #code #programacao #programação #tecnologiadainformação #sistemasdeinformação #engenhariadesoftware #GitHub #ASPNETMVC #ASPNET #MVC #core #MVC #route #urlroute #urlroting #urlpatterns #RoutingSystem
 -->

-### P2 ----------------------------

-* I explained earlier that URL pattern are convervative, in that they will match only URLs with the specifed number of segments.
-* I also said that this was the default behavior and one way to change this behavior is to use default values.
-* A default value is applied when the URL doesn't contain a segment that can be matched to the value.
-* Listing 15-9 provides an example of a route that contains a default value.
-    Listing 15-9.
-Providing a default value in the RouteConfig.cs file

 ### P3 ----------------------------